Halloween safety tips from a registered nurse

 At the end of Halloween night, parents should take the initiative to inspect and sort through all trick-or-treat candy brought home by their children.
 The general rule of thumb when it comes to trick-or-treating safety is this: When in doubt, throw it out.
 Therefore, if you feel that any trick-or-treat candy looks or smells unusual, toss it in the garbage.

-Safety Tips for Kids
+Safety tips for kids

-In addition to being cautious about COVID-19 and making sure you inspect all trick-or-treat candy, there are a few other tips to help your family stay healthy on Halloween.
+In addition to making sure you inspect all trick-or-treat candy, there are a few other tips to help your family stay healthy on Halloween.
 First, make sure that your child’s costume and makeup are free from toxic materials, as certain fabrics and ingredients could produce an allergic reaction.
 Moreover, a child’s costume should not contain needles or objects that could cause injury to others or themselves; this also includes the use of sharp costume props such as knives or fake weapons.
 Lastly, if a child chooses to dress up in a darker-colored Halloween costume, you should consider adding reflective tape to keep the child visible to local drivers.

 Other safety measures to keep in mind during the Halloween season are setting curfews for adolescents trick or treating on their own, as well as making sure that young children are always under the supervision of a responsible adult.
 Ultimately, by practicing these Halloween safety tips, you can prepare yourself and your family for an enjoyable and secure night out in the neighborhood.

-Have a Spooky and Healthy Halloween!
+Have a spooky and healthy halloween!

 As you can see, staying safe and having fun on Halloween can be done.
 All it takes is a bit of mindfulness, preparation, and vigilance in order to have an enchanting night of ghostly entertainment.
 With that in mind, you can start organizing this season’s trick-or-treat safety plans by following the tips mentioned above.
 Cheers to a spooky, happy, and healthy Halloween!